madBeavis/RealDeviceMap.wiki./Device-Controller-API.md

-The RDM Device Controller allows Phones (Device Controllers) to interact with RDM.
+The RDM Device Controller API allows Phones (Device Controllers) to interact with RDM.
 This allows RDM to control the phones.

 The Device Controller API bas url is `RDM_IP:9001/controler` and accepts `POST REQUESTS` at that url.